the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## Summary

+## How this is helpful

 ## Prerequisites / recommended skill level
 No prerequisites.
 Recommended skill level: beginner - intermediate.
 Version control has a great deal of useful features, but total mastery is not necessary to achieve a great deal with it.
 Even a beginner utilising a few of the simplest features well can save themselves a great deal of time and drastically improve the reproducibility of their work.
 Naturally, we encourage readers to make use of the entire chapter, but readers should not be discouraged from using some tools they feel comfortable with if they are not comfortable with *all* the tools available.

-## Definitions/glossary
+### Definitions/glossary

+## What is version control?

 *Should definitely have a diagram, couldn't find one I liked so I made this one.
 We could replace it with a better one later*